diginatu/nagome/docs/plugin.md

 ### Main plugin

 Nagome always creates one main plugin.
 You can't make more.
-Main plugin has plugin number 0.
+The main plugin has plugin number 0.
-Typically, it is used to a plugin that provides user interface, and the plugin executes Nagome.
+Typically, it is used to a plugin that provides the user interface, and the plugin executes Nagome.
-So main plugin doesn't have plugin directory or fixed configuration file but you can pass -y(--ymlmain) command line option to specify the configuration file (same as plugin.yml in normal plugin).
+So main plugin doesn't have plugin directory or fixed configuration file but you can pass -y(--ymlmain) command line option to specify the configuration file (same as plugin.yml in the normal plugin).

-You have to check below when you make a UI plugin.
+You have to check below when you make an UI plugin.

 +   Subscribe the Domain "nagome_ui" and use all events as you can.
 +   Do not use --dbgtostd command line option when you distribute it so users can see the log file later.

 Differences between normal and main plugins:

-+   Nagome will quit if the connection of main plugin is closed
++   Nagome will quit if the connection of the main plugin is closed
-+   Typically, main plugin executes Nagome.
++   Typically, the main plugin executes Nagome.
 Normal plugins are executed by Nagome.

 plugin.yml
 ----------